 How do I pass the TEAS test reading?

 Practice makes perfect.
-Practice online with our TEAS Reading practice test or even offline with our application on your mobile whenever you are free.
+Practice with our TEAS Reading practice test online or even offline with our application on your mobile whenever you are free.
 Familiarize yourself with the time pressure by estimating the same time you need to allot to each question as on the real test.
 Pay more attention to the wording in the passage and questions.
 They may give you some helpful hints that can allow you to find the correct answer.

 The TEAS Reading section has a total of 53 questions, while only 47 of them are scored and 6 remaining questions are unscored.
 You will not know which questions are scored and which ones are not.
 You can practice all these questions with our TEAS Reading practice test.

 How long is the TEAS Reading subtest?

 You’ll have 64 minutes in total for this section.
 That means you’ll have just a little bit over one minute for each question.
-One passage in TEAS Reading can have several related questions.
-For example, the same passage may include a question about finding an opinion, another question about selecting a better title or even determining the meaning of a specific word used in the paragraph.
+One passage in TEAS Reading Test can have several related questions.
+For example, the same passage may include a question about finding an opinion, another question about selecting a better title, or even determining the meaning of a specific word used in the paragraph.

 How many TEAS Reading practice tests should I take?

-That's all information you need to know about the TEAS Reading Practice Test.
+That's all you need to know about the TEAS Reading Practice Test.
 Now it's time for practicing with our free TEAS Practice Test.
 Let's start!